ruby-processing/propane/_classes/vec2d.md

-a - b # where both a and b are both instances of Vec2D a / b # where a is instance of Vec2D and b is a scalar a == b # where both a and b are both instances of Vec2D a.angle_between(b) # where both a and b are both instances of Vec2D a.copy # where a is instance of Vec2D returns a deep copy a.cross(b) # where both a and b are both instances of Vec2D a.dist(b) # where both a and b are both instances of Vec2D a.dot(b) # where both a and b are both instances of Vec2D a.heading # where a is instance of Vec2D
+a - b # where both a and b are both instances of Vec2D a / b # where a is instance of Vec2D and b is a scalar a == b # where both a and b are both instances of Vec2D a ^ b # formerly cross product where both a and b are both instances of Vec2D a.angle_between(b) # where both a and b are both instances of Vec2D a.copy # where a is instance of Vec2D returns a deep copy a.dist(b) # where both a and b are both instances of Vec2D a.dot(b) # where both a and b are both instances of Vec2D a.heading # where a is instance of Vec2D